Glasgow Central Railway: Argyle Line

 For some years, therefore, the line lay unused.
 Then in the 1970s the Glasgow political mood shifted in favour of rail transport.
 The Greater Glasgow Passenger Transport Authority decided to fund reopening of part of the Central Railway, as a passenger link line from a junction near Partick on the NBR electric line to Rutherglen.
-Financial authority was given in 1974, and on 1 November 1979 the new Argyle Line, as it was named, was officially opened.
+Financial authority was given in 1974, and on 1 November 1979 the new Argyle Line, as it was named, was opened.
 Public services started on 5 November 1979.
 The diverging junction at Partick leading to the Argyle Line was made a grade-separated junction: eastbound trains dived under the NBR line and converged with the westbound line at Stobcross, renamed Finnieston (and later renamed Exhibition Centre.)

 A new station was provided at Argyle Street; the platforms are below the centre of the street, and at the time it had not been pedestrianised.
 Accordingly, the access from the island platform descends to cross under the track, before rising to a street level building at the side of the street.

 The Argyle line was a considerable success, and trains ran through from the Hamilton Circle and from Lanark, although the Lanark train was re-diverted to its previous route from Rutherglen to Glasgow Central high level station in 2013.
 There is a frequency of typically eight trains an hour through the line each way, operated by ScotRail.